ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - `onFocus()` activates what a component is focused, such as having the intent to edit something.
 - What's the hard thing about update within a `CRUD` pattern?
   - Need to account the past states and the future states, with the present state.
+- Stayed up with a friend since she's going through a difficult time.
+  - Unsure how to progress other than being there for here.

 # July 28 2020